as-ideas/add-to-homescreen-react/README.md

 If you want to experiment by yourself you can build and deploy the live demo to your own GitHub page as follows:

+1. Fork the repository
-1. Run `npm run deploy:live-demo`
+2. Run `npm run deploy:live-demo`
-2. Open your web browser and go to `https://<your-github-username>.github.io/add-to-homescreen-react/`
+3. Open your web browser and go to `https://<your-github-username>.github.io/add-to-homescreen-react/`

 ## Licence